l0rd/theia-editor/README.md

 ## Things to fix

-- Doesn't work with `che-editor` URL parameter
+- Dogfooding link doesn't work
 - Only works with libc v3 images (doesn't work with current universal developer image that is based on UBI8)
 - Errors in /editor/startup-logs.txt: "EACCES: permission denied, mkdir '/home/user/.theia-ide'"
 - No idling for inactivity
 - No multi-project support
 - No out of the box syntax highlighting for Java
 - Should we set the `--app-project-path` to something other than `/editor/`?
+- VS Code extension fail to install (probably related to the permission denied problem)

 ## License